Second Brain Found in Heart Neurons - Trust your Gut Feelings

 Discovery of Case Studies

 Amazing new discoveries show that the heart organ is intelligent and that it sometimes can lead the brain in our interpretation of the world around us, and in the actions we chose to take.
-A large number of case studies were enough to prompt some scientists to look differently at the heart and test old theories that the heart is involved in our feelings and emotions.
+A large number of case studies were enough to prompt some scientists to look differently at the heart and test old theories that the heart is involved in our feelings, emotions and premonitions.
 Since cardiac surgeon Christian Barnard's first successful human heart transplant in South Africa in 1967, heart transplant recipients have had intriguing experiences, so strange and out of character that they seek to meet the families of their donors to find out what is going on.
-Could they have inherited certain behavioral and character traits through cellular memories stuck in the heart of their donors?
+Could they have inherited certain behavioral and character traits through cellular memories from the heart of their donors?

 Meeting Donor's Family